en:projects

 • Collaborator: Tateaki Sasaki

-If the coefficients of a univariate polynomial have changed, the number of the real zeros may also changes.
-For give ranges of errors in the coefficients, we have developed a way for estimating the (range of) number of the real zeros.
+If the coefficients of a univariate polynomial have changed, the number of real zeros may also change.
+For given ranges of errors in the coefficients, we have developed a way of estimating the (range of) number of the real zeros.

-Sturm sequence is an extension of the polynomial remainder sequnece (PRS) and used to calculate the number of the real zeros.
+Sturm sequence is an extension of the polynomial remainder sequence (PRS) and is used to calculate the number of real zeros.
 Some given polynomials may cause unstable behaviors in the Sturm sequence.
-Among such phenomena, we have focused our attention on the issue of very small leading coefficient, and established a condition such that we can calculate the number of the real zeros appropriately with neglecting such small leading coefficient in proseeding calculations.
+Among such phenomena, we have focused our attention on the issue of a very small leading coefficient and established a condition such that we can calculate the number of real zeros appropriately while neglecting such a small leading coefficient in proceeding calculations.

 • Research term: 1995–1997